-Clarkson's Farm Season 2: Everything we know so far
+Clarkson's Farm season 2: Everything we know so far

+Despite Clarkson's recent controversy, which resulted in the cancellation of The Grand Tour, Clarkson's farm will still be returning in 2023.

-(Pocket-lint) - It's been a while since we got to check in with Jeremy and Kaleb and their rural misadventures.
-The show originally hit our screens in June 2021 and provided a lot of laughs as we followed Jeremy and a delightful new cast of characters struggling to manage a 1,000-acre farm in the Cotswolds.
+It's been a while since we got to check in with Jeremy and Kaleb and their rural misadventures.
+The show originally hit our screens in June 2021 and provided a lot of laughs as we followed Clarkson and a cast of new characters struggling to manage a 1,000-acre farm in the Cotswolds.

 As you might expect, being the defacto car guy, Clarkson didn't know much about farming and hilarity ensued as he fumbled his way through a brave new world.